 This doesn’t mean you can’t be careful, selective with your marketing if required, but it means stopping all together could do much more harm than good.

 It is tempting to pull marketing in times of financial instability, it’s usually the first thing to go.
 However, people will always spend money, even if it’s less, so your presence is more important than ever to ensure they choose you when they do commit.
-We talk more about the importance of marketing during a downturn in another recent blog.
+There's real importance to continuing marketing during a downturn.

 A quick note on attribution by marketing channel